 In some cases, the available balance after requesting a certain type of time off should not fall below a pre-defined threshold.

 Each time off request initiated by the employee generates a workflow.
-In the examples delivered in this best practices solution, one-step and two-step workflows are generated as follows:
+In the examples delivered in the SAP Best Practices, one-step and two-step workflows are generated as follows:

 For the time types Vacation, Floating, Jury, Removal Leave, Family Medical Leave, and Bereavemental Leave, the request must be approved by the employee’s line manager only.

 For the time types Unpaid and Military Service, the request must be approved by the employee’s line manager and the employee’s HR business partner.

+In case of an employee with time profile US_CA_Profile, for time type Sickness, the request must be approved by the employee’s line manager and the employee’s HR business partner.

 Note

-For more details on these workflows, refer to configuration guide of building block FK4(US), where in chapter Preparation / Prerequisites the reference to the appropriate Time Off workbook is given.
+For more details on these workflows, refer to the appropriate Time Off workbook for US.

 Note

-In case your company has also implemented the Payroll Time Sheet content in the Employee Central instance: depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, upon recording working time, the employee can possibly accrue an appropriate amount for time account Working Time Accounts or Time Off in Lieu.
+In case your company has also deployed in the Employee Central instance the Payroll Time Sheet content with the SAP Best Practices: depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, upon recording working time, the employee can possibly accrue an appropriate amount for time account type Working Time Accounts or Time Off in Lieu.
 He or she can then request time off of type Working Time Accounts or Time Off in Lieu; the request must be approved by the employee’s line manager only.
 These use cases are not considered within the present test script!
-For more details, you can refer to both the configuration guide of building block 15V, where in chapter Preparation / Prerequisites the reference to the appropriate Time Sheet workbook is given, as well as to test script of scope item Record Working Time (15S).
+For more details, you can refer to both the Time Sheet workbook, as well as to test script of scope item Record Working Time (15S).

 Prerequisites

-In case you request time off of a (absence) time type for which accrual rules have been defined, a sufficient balance must still exist.
+In case you request time off of a (absence) time type, to which a time account type has been assigned, sufficient balance must still exist.

 Procedure